KnotATypo/Telegram-Bots/src/telegram_bots/expiry/README.md

 ## Notifications

-The bot will send a notification to all users on both the day before and the day of an item's expiry date at 10am.
+The bot will send a notification to all users on both the day before and the day of an item's expiry date at 10am, as well as every day after the item as expired.
 This is currently not configurable.